lasseufpa/5gm-lidar/README.md

 4)How to convert Blensor output into obstacle matrices
 ===========

-This process is Similar to channel generation using the insite files, but instead it will generate the so-called obstacle matrices, using the LIDAR output from blensor.
+This process is Similar to channel generation using the insite files, but instead it will generate the so-called obstacle matrices, using the LIDAR output from Blensor.

 1. First we need the episode.db corresponding to the RT simulations

-Make sure you are using the right episode.db and run generateMatrixChannels.py
+Make sure you are using the right episodedata.db and run generateMatrixChannels.py
 ```
-python genereateMatrixChannels.py > matrixChannels.csv
+python generateMatrixChannels.py > matrixChannels.csv

 ```
 Note that the output will depend on the episode.db that is in the current folder.